diegotorres03/web-components-repository/docs/step-by-step.md

 ...
 ```

-And for `score` we already have a place on the UI for this, the `plain-card` on the left for this step is to reflect the current score on the `left-content` slot from `app-layout` component.
+For `score` we already have a place on the UI for this.
+The `plain-card` on the left for this step is to reflect the current score on the `left-content` slot from `app-layout` component.
-Here we want to add the `ui-data-sync` component around the `div` that contain the labels and inputs for level and attempts:
+Here we want to add the `ui-data-sync` component around the `div` that contains the labels and inputs for level and attempts:
 ```html
 <plain-card>
   ...